We hope this Discipleship Course curriculum is usable to you for training and equipping.

 “I want you to be aware of what I am doing in this season, says the Lord.
 I am calling backsliders to come home and some are now coming.
 Even so, many are not… and need to be warned of the consequences of their sins.
 Some are already experiencing those consequences.
 Know I am at work in the midst of all of this… drawing them back to Me.
 I have also been preparing preachers of righteousness.
 They’ve been purged from self-righteousness and pride and can now carry My message of repentance.
 They will be powerful tools in My hand… in this coming hour.
 Conviction of sin with the gift of repentance is the doorway to the revival you’ve been waiting for.
 Hear what I am saying and do what I am doing, says the Lord.

 In this hour when an entire generation has grown complacent about the things of God, a revelation of the fear of God will be given.
 Open your eyes; this is now in progress.
-Shakings, disciplines and judgments are coming upon the earth.
+Shakings, disciplines, and judgments are coming upon the earth.
 Glean some wisdom and know the ways of the Almighty.
-Our God is loving, merciful and kind… slow to anger and abounding in mercy.
+Our God is loving, merciful, and kind… slow to anger, and abounding in mercy.
 His grace is abundant, Jesus’ blood sufficient to cover all sin.
-Nevertheless, He is also holy, righteous and just.
+Nevertheless, He is also holy, righteous, and just.
 God will not be mocked.
 How foolish to think the Lord does not bring judgment.
 The Word of God is full of His warnings and judgments… sometimes intensely severe.
-Does this mean He is not love?
+Does this mean He does not love?
 Of course not!
-A loving father disciplines, even scourges his favored sons.
+A loving father disciplines even scourge his favored sons.
 God’s discipline is usually painful, but this is also love.
 The intention is to correct and to set one’s feet on the right path… that we may know and love the Lord and fulfill our destiny.

 A quick review of world history reveals God’s mercy and longsuffering toward the nations.
-However, eventually judgment comes to those who refuse to repent: calamity, decline, destruction and sometimes obliteration.
+However, eventually, judgment comes to those who refuse to repent: calamity, decline, destruction, and sometimes obliteration.
 This has occurred many times.
-In fact, more than twenty-five great civilizations have declined or have been completely destroyed during the course of human events.
+More than twenty-five great civilizations have declined or have been destroyed during human events.

-I believe the 20th Century destruction of Germany, the bombardments and fire bombings and the killing of so many, was the judgment of God unfurled against a nation that started two world wars and murdered six million of His chosen people.
+I believe the 20th Century destruction of Germany, the bombardments and firebombings, and the killing of so many, was the judgment of God unfurled against a nation that started two world wars and murdered six million of His chosen people.
 This judgment was delivered through the allied forces.
 God’s judgment often-times came to Israel via an advancing army.
 Hurricane Katrina was also a judgment.
-New Orleans, a city that literally invites people to come and commit perversions and debauchery in her streets was flooded with mud, sewage and even corpses when graveyards were unearthed by the flood waters.
+New Orleans, a city that invites people to come and commit perversions and debauchery in her streets was flooded with mud, sewage, and even corpses when graveyards were unearthed by the floodwaters.
 Did you know that Katrina means “pure”?
 Unfortunately, there has been little or no repentance!

 Then there are personal judgments noted in the New Testament: The judgment of weakness, sickness, even death for receiving Holy Communion in an unworthy manner: “For he who eats and drinks in an unworthy manner eats and drinks judgment to himself” (1Cor.
 11:29).
 There is also a judgment for not forgiving someone who has offended you: “And his master was angry, and delivered him to the torturers until he should pay all that was due to him.
 So, My heavenly Father also will do to you if each of you, from his heart, does not forgive his brother his trespasses” (Matt.18:34-35).